tjohnston-softdev/worklink-database/data-dict.md

 ## SupportWorkerRequest

 This table links support workers to the interview requests that have been sent.
 A support worker can be requested multiple times (Even by the same employer).
-Multiple support workers can be requested in the same batch.
+Multiple support workers can be requested by an employer in the same batch.

 *COLUMNS*